 SAVI seeks to provide vital context for the social and economic realities in Central Indiana communities.

 This is why members of our SAVI team also work with our data sets and analytics tools to create unique, comprehensive reports that reveal trends and help us all better identify community needs and improve access to crucial services.
+Check out the custom community reports below:

 Several publications have cited Indianapolis as a city with a high degree of home ownership.
 In partnership with The Polis Center at IUPUI, urban analyst John Marron looked more deeply into the issue of affordable housing in Central Indiana.
 The findings are published in the report, The Affordable Housing Market and Why It Matters.
 The report highlights a central theme: that affordable housing in Central Indiana encompasses a broader range of economic issues than the price of a home.